harrisonvanderbyl/rwkv-v5-state-tune/README.md

 `tokenizer.py` Tokenizer module for eagle

+`notebook.ipynb` A jupyter notebook to explore state tuning

 ### Whats not in the box

 `model.pth` The model is not included, Here is some v5 models for download: [Eagle 0.6->7B](https://huggingface.co/BlinkDL/rwkv-5-world/tree/main) and [EagleX v2](https://huggingface.co/RWKV/v5-EagleX-v2-7B-pth/tree/main)